quentin-mckay/portfolio/README.md

 ![cables patch screenshot](./dist/images/readme/cables.jpg)

 [Link to the original patch](https://cables.gl/p/55Ipxg).
 Note: scrolling won't work right now unless it's embedded in a webpage.
 Right-click to reset initial animation.

+#### Issues
+1. Scrolling with a trackpad seems to freeze the animation until released.
+Not sure why.
+2. Performs very poorly on less powerful machines and I haven't implemented any accomodation or fallback for that scenario.